INTERMEDIATE LEVEL COURSE

 Backing Track videos from MEMBERS section after Sign Up.

-SEE HERE the Locrian Mode based on the A Minor b5 Chord, though usually not used to commence a piece of music.
+SEE HERE the Locrian Mode based on the A Minor b5 chord, though usually not used to commence a piece of music.

 LEARN MORE to apply these Scales after Sign Up and payment to access the MEMBERS section which includes Scale Demonstration videos, Backing Track videos and downloadable Scale Sheets.